jarrodmillman/rcsds/standard/python.rst

     In [13]: (type(1), type(1.1), type(1+2j))
     Out[13]: (int, float, complex)

-The above line is an example of a composite object called a tuple, which we will discuss more in § [subsec:tuples] below.
+The above line is an example of a composite object called a tuple, which we will discuss more below.
 At an IPython prompt, use ``type?`` to see what ``type`` does.

 The ``math`` package in the standard library includes many additional numerical operations.